Basis-Theory/basistheory-go/docs/TokenizeApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTokenizeTokenizeRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiTokenizeRequest struct via the builder pattern

 Name | Type | Description  | Notes